ryan-hill/course-in-a-box/modules/vector data/_posts/2001-01-01-intro-vector-data-r.md

 ---
-title: "Introduction to Vector Data in R"
+title: "Introduction to Vector Data"
 ---

 ### Points, lines, and polygons!